swatiradia/selenium-test-framework/src/test/java/Tests/SubmitOrderTest Explanation.md

 **reports Package - Explanation**

-1. This package has a index.html file to see the Extent Report based on the test execution.
+1. This package has an index.html file to see the Extent Report based on the test execution.
 2. Screenshot folder holder the screenshot of test fails.
 3. Extent report is implemented by adding the dependency in the pom.xml.
 4. A class is created under Resources package called ExtentReportNG to initialize extent report.